In war and in peace, passion for cricket alive and well in Afghanistan - ExBulletin

 In war and in peace, passion for cricket alive and well in Afghanistan

-KABUL (Reuters) – Khushhal has been fighting for the Taliban since he was 13, but now that they have won the war against the former government, he has more time to play cricket and support the Afghan national team as they start their T20 World Cup campaign on Monday.
+KABUL, Oct.
+25 (Reuters) – Khushhal has been fighting for the Taliban since he was 13, but now that they have won the war against the former government, he has more time to play cricket and support the Afghan national team as they embark on their journey.
+T20 World Cup campaign on Monday.

 “We fought for Islam and the Quran, but we also paid attention to cricket,” Khushhal, 18, told Reuters in the public grounds of Chaman-e-Huzoori, where he was playing in one of dozens of ongoing matches. on Friday, a public holiday in Afghanistan.